GuidesWikiCan Motherboard Bottleneck Your PC?

 How will I know that my motherboard is bottlenecking my PC?

-If you are sure that there is no fault with your CPU, GPU, and RAM, yet they are all not giving their best performances, your motherboard may be bottlenecking your PC.
+If you are sure there is no fault with your CPU, GPU, and RAM, yet they are all not performing at their best, your motherboard may be bottlenecking your PC.

 Will the motherboard limit the speed of my RAM?